ryanmittelstadt/low-thrust-interplanetary-optimizer/README.md

 ## 1. Project Overview & Motivation

 Interplanetary missions typically rely on impulsive burns from chemical rockets.
 However, missions to targets like Comet 29P (at 5.79 AU) require enormous energy changes.
-I chose this project to investigate the Indirect Method of trajectory optimization, which allows for a high-precision solution by treating the flight path as a mathematical "minimum-time" problem.
+I chose this project to investigate the Indirect Method of trajectory optimization, which allows for a high-precision solution by treating the flight path as a mathematical minimization problem.
 <br />

 * **The Mission:** Launch from Earth on December 4, 2032.